-Object Storage: S3, Blob Storage, and Unstructured Data Scale
+Object Storage: S3, Blob Storage, and Scale of Data

 Learn how object storage systems like Amazon S3 handle massive unstructured data, buckets, keys, metadata, versioning, and durability patterns.

-Object Storage: S3, Blob Storage, and the Scale of Unstructured Data
+Object Storage: S3, Blob Storage, and Scale of Data

 Object storage organizes data as objects in buckets.
 Each object has a key, data, and metadata.
 The key is a string, like a file path but without directory semantics.
 The data is arbitrary bytes.
 Metadata is key-value pairs describing the object.